What Is My Email IP Address? Exploring Your IP Reputation

 Your email marketing service plays a big role in keeping the shared IP clean and reputable.
 Their job is to closely monitor for any abusive or spammy behavior.
 If a single customer starts sending content that could harm the IP’s reputation, the provider should step in quickly.

-All our clients at Campaign Refinery have an interest to maintain their IP reputation because they all need elite deliverability.
+All our clients at Campaign Refinery have an interest in maintaining their IP reputation because they all need elite deliverability.
 When you’re sharing an IP with a group of responsible senders, a shared IP is the ideal setup for your reputation and bank account!

 Plus, maintaining a dedicated IP address isn’t easy.
 You can’t sporadically send emails from your IP and hope that they land in inboxes.
 You need to “warm up” a dedicated IP address to build a good reputation and keep sending a minimum number of emails to stay consistent.
 Otherwise, your sending behavior will appear spammy.